-Figure 3.7.

 Link Architecture of the proposed system.

 The diagram in Figure 3.8 illustrates the link architecture, which presents the functions of various users, including PESO staff, Job Seekers, and Job Recruiters.
 It will serve as a foundation for constructing the system's flow.